 Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.
+In fact, if the internet was a country it would be the world’s fourth largest polluter.

-In fact, if the internet was a country it would be the world’s fourth biggest polluter1.
+Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.
+In fact, if the internet was a country it would be the world’s fourth largest polluter.

-Recently we went to a trivia night and one of the questions was “What has a bigger carbon footprint: sending 100 emails or driving 1km in a car?”
+In late 2022, we went to a trivia night and one of the questions was “What has a bigger carbon footprint: sending 100 emails or driving 1km in a car?”

 We answered “Driving 1km in a car”, because duh.